 Why We Do It Better

-CATO’s CTO group is comprised of CRAs and clinical study managers (CSMs) from around the world experienced in all aspects of clinical trial execution.
-From feasibility assessments to study closeout and all steps in between, our staff members pride themselves on not only “doing things right” but also in “doing the right things”.
-Forty percent of our CTO group have secondary educational degrees with some having achieved medical degrees or PhDs, education which help us uphold our corporate mission of being the “premier, scientifically and medically based, international healthcare research and development service company”.
+CATO’s CTO group comprises of CRAs and clinical study managers (CSMs) from around the world who are experienced in all aspects of clinical trial execution.
+From feasibility assessments to study closeout and all steps in between, our staff members pride themselves not only in doing things right but also in doing the right things.
+Forty percent of our CTO group have secondary educational degrees with some having achieved medical degrees or Ph.D.'s, education, an attainment that helps us uphold our corporate mission of being the “premier, scientifically and medically based, international healthcare research and development service company.”

-Longevity and company loyalty is evident in the average 4 years of continuous employment by most of our CTO staff with some having over 10 years tenure with CATO.
+Longevity and company loyalty are evident in the average 4 years of continuous employment by most of our CTO staff, with some having more than 10 years' tenure with CATO.
 On average, CATO CRAs and CSMs have over 12-13 years’ experience in clinical research.
-Our five member CTO Leadership Group has approximately 100 years’ combined clinical research experience.
+Our five-member CTO Leadership Group has approximately 100 years’ combined clinical research experience.

-In addition to CATO’s routine clinical research training sessions, we provide our CRAs with annual good clinical practice (GCP) training and an extensive CRA training program for our new CTO staff members which includes a mentorship program.
-CATO encourages membership in the Association of Clinical Research Professionals (ACRP) and many have achieved and maintained certified clinical research associate (CCRA) status.
+In addition to routine clinical research training sessions, CATO provides its CRAs with annual GCP training and an extensive CRA training program, which includes a mentorship program, for new CTO staff members.
+CATO encourages membership in the Association of Clinical Research Professionals, and many CRAs have achieved and maintained certified CRA status.

-Successful development of a healthcare product relies on accurate and relevant data.
-How that data is analyzed and represented has a significant impact on the successful progression of that product towards market by satisfying regulatory requirements.
+Successful development of a health care product relies on accurate and relevant data.
+How that data are analyzed and represented has a significant impact on the successful progression of that product towards market by satisfying regulatory requirements.

-As a global CRO, Cato provides over 25 years’ data management experience to ensure your project has the most effective, efficient, and quality system for your trial.
-In collaboration with you and the entire project team, Cato will design the best tool with the options most suitable for your protocol design.
-Cato’s teams are experts in providing unique and flexible options for even the most unique design, both statistically and clinically.
-Cato’s family friendly culture and positive learning workplace offers benefits that keep employees for the long term.
-Your data manager is dedicated to your project from start-up to close-out.
+As a global contract research organization (CRO), Cato Research provides over 25 years’ data management experience to ensure your project has the most effective, efficient, and quality system for your trial.
+In collaboration with you and the entire project team, Cato Research will design the best tool with the options most suitable for your protocol design.
+Cato Research’s teams are experts in providing unique and flexible options for even the most unique design, both statistically and clinically.
+Cato Research’s family-friendly culture and positive learning workplace offers benefits that keep employees for the long term.
+Your data manager is dedicated to your project from start-up to closeout.

-Cato’s data management group offers expert data management services including the following:
+Cato Research’s data management group offers expert data management services that include the following: